It's great that you're here!

 examination of antiphospholipid antibodies and possibly other blood coagulation parameters

-Immunology: Analysis of various immunological markers in the lining of the uterus and in the blood.
+Immunology: Analysis of various immunological markers in the lining of the uterus and in the blood, endometrial biopsy and/or blood collection

 3